hbc/breakfast/README.md

 >_**Detailed directions to the Jeffrey Modell Center for Immunology:** From the HMS quad, go to the building entrance of the Courtyard cafe, then turn left at the security guard.
 At the end of the hall is the Modell Center._

+### Details

 There is no registration for attending these, but seating and food will be available on a first-come-first-served basis.
 This is a time to get together without computers and we welcome anyone with bioinformatics questions or just an interest in bioinformatics, in addition to other bioinformaticians looking for a community.
-You don’t have to stay for the entire breakfast, but we plan to have introductions at 9:30am.
+You don’t have to stay for the entire breakfast, but we plan to have **introductions at 9:30am**.

 **We hope to see you there!**